Homological mirror symmetry for the quartic surface: Deformation theory

-To make the connection with Section \ref{sec:generators}, we should relate the deformation theory of $\Cat$ with that of its derived categories.
-However, this cannot be done in a truly satisfactory way within the restrictions of the present paper, because we have not introduced an $A_\infty$-category underlying $D^\pi(\Cat)$, and so we will limit ourselves to a single rudimentary statement, Let $\Cat_q$ be a one-parameter deformation of $\Cat$.
-Suppose that we have a finite set $(X_1,\dots,X_m)$ of objects of $\Cat$ which are split-generators for $D^\pi(\Cat)$.
-Let $\A$ be their total morphism $A_\infty$-algebra, and $\A_q$ its one-parameter deformation induced from $\Cat_q$.
+To make the connection with Section \ref{sec:generators}, we need to relate the deformation theory of an $A_\infty$-algebra with that of its derived category.
+Suppose that we have a finite set of split-generators of $\Cat$, whose total endomorphism $A_\infty$-algebra is $\A$.
+Take a deformation $\Cat_q$, and the associated deformation $\A_q$ of $\A$.
+By the general derived invariance of Hochschild cohomology, the restriction map

-\begin{lemma} Assume that there are $Y_0,Y_1 \in Ob\, \Cat$ such that $H(hom(Y_0,Y_1))$ changes at first order in the deformation.
-More precisely, this means that the natural map